New judge presiding over 9/11 mastermind's hearings says he feels 'zero pressure' to conclude case

 Judge Matthew McCall said the death penalty is a 'valid option' for 9/11 planners

 The latest – and seventh – judge presiding over the Sept.
-11, 2001 hearings at Guantanamo Bay in Cuba said he feels "zero pressure" to conclude the case nearly 20 years after the terror attacks took place.
+11, 2001 hearings at the Guantanamo Bay Naval Base in Cuba said he feels "zero pressure" to conclude the case nearly 20 years after the terror attacks took place.

-Khalid Sheikh Mohammed, the accused mastermind behind 9/11, and four other Gitmo detainees appeared together in court Tuesday for the first time in 500 days for pretrial headings after delays brought on by the coronavirus pandemic.
+Khalid Sheikh Mohammed, the accused mastermind behind 9/11, and four other Gitmo detainees appeared in court Tuesday for the first time in 500 days for pretrial headings, after delays brought on by the coronavirus pandemic.

 The hearings, which resumed Wednesday, are the latest attempt to advance a case that has been bogged down for years amid legal challenges.